bowo-prasetyo/forkbuild/docs/Architecture.md

 pickedBrick }.
-Both pickedBrick and worldPosition are always computed on every pointer event, regardless of which one a given tool ends up using — a conscious trade-off (two raycasts per move instead of one) in exchange for InputDispatcher never having to guess which half a tool cares about.
+Both pickedBrick and worldPosition are always computed on every pointer event, regardless of which one a given tool ends up using — a conscious trade-off (two raycasts per move instead of one) in exchange for InputDispatcher never having to guess which half a tool cares about;
-Deliberately outside InputDispatcher's job: global, tool-independent decisions (tool switch shortcuts, Ctrl/Cmd+S/Z/Y) — those don't go to a tool at all.
-As of 0.1.46, both EditorSession and WorldNavigationSession offer every event to the interactive gizmo BEFORE the normal input
-pipeline: an active gizmo gesture owns the pointer and keyboard exclusively (see "Interactive Transform Gizmo" below).
+SelectionTool and PlacementTool each just read the field they need. pointerType is always 'mouse' today (only DOM PointerEvent is wired in EditorView), but nothing about the shape assumes that — touch/pen/gamepad input could construct the identical event without ToolManager or any Tool changing.
+Key events: { key, modifiers }.
+Wheel events: { deltaY, modifiers }.
+Deliberately outside InputDispatcher's job: the temporary '1'/'2' tool-switch shortcuts and Ctrl/Cmd+S/Z/Y undo/redo, still wired directly in EditorView.
+These are global, tool-independent decisions — "normalize and forward to whichever tool is active" doesn't apply to them, since they don't go to a tool at all.
+As of 0.1.46, both EditorSession and WorldNavigationSession offer every event to the interactive gizmo BEFORE the normal input pipeline: an active gizmo gesture owns the pointer and keyboard exclusively (see "Interactive Transform Gizmo" below).

 EditorSession (application/EditorSession.js), added 0.1.20C, owns the
 entire live runtime graph — the render session (Renderer/WorldRenderer/